TiranBaghdasaryan/Dots-Find-A-Way-Public/README.md

-# Dots Find A Way - Public (in the public version removed Scenes)
+# Dots Find A Way - Public

+### constraints
+- In the public version removed Scenes
+-
 ### Description
 - Dots  Find A Way is a simple minimalist puzzle game about connecting dots and spreading happiness.